 Pay Attributes Salary Fixed compensation calculated on a weekly, biweekly, or monthly basis.
 No extra pay for overtime work.
 Hourly Wage Employees are paid on the basis of number of hours worked.
 Piecework System Employees are paid based on the number of items that are produced.
-Types of Incentive Attributes Plans Commission An employee may or may not receive a salary but will be paid extra (e.g., a percentage Plans for every sale made).
+Types of Incentive Plans Attributes Commission Plans An employee may or may not receive a salary but will be paid extra (e.g., a percentage for every sale made).
 Bonus Plans Extra pay for meeting or beating some goal previously determined.
 Bonus plans can consist of monetary compensation, but also other forms such as time off or gift certificates.
-Profit-Sharing Annual bonuses paid to employees based on the amount of profit the organization Plans earned.
+Profit-Sharing Plans Annual bonuses paid to employees based on the amount of profit the organization earned.
 Stock Options When an employee is given the right to purchase company stock at a particular rate in time.
 Please note that a stock "option" is different from the actual giving of stock, since the option infers the employee will buy the stock at a set rate, obviously, usually cheaper than the going rate.
+Other Types of Compensation Attributes Fringe Benefits This can include a variety of options.
+Sick leave, paid vacation time, health club memberships, daycare services.
+Health Benefits Most organizations provide health and dental care benefits for employees.
+In addition, disability and life insurance benefits are offered.
+401(k) Plans Some organizations provide a retirement plan for employees.
+The company would work with a financial organization to set up the plan so employees can save money, and often, companies will "match" a percentage of what the employee contributes to the plan.